 We have again included a ‘Pupils and parents’ section, which we believe provides some of the most compelling reading in the Guide.
 For those thinking about boarding, it is a marvellously positive advert for one of the real beacons of British education and a great credit to the whole of the boarding sector.

 Here is a small cross-section of the many contributions we have received from those currently boarding in the UK.
-We thank all those who contributed and we believe they are a great credit to their schools and to boarding in all schools.

 We initially looked at schools in rural or small town settings but we are delighted with our choice of a city school (albeit in a very leafy suburb).
 Its proximity to Clifton Village is perhaps one of the school’s unique selling points, being a wonderfully safe environment for the children to begin to venture into the city by themselves and with all the cosmopolitan attractions of Bristol to hand.